miracuse/miracuse.github.io/docs/gameplay/health.md

 Likewise, each point in the **<span style="color: {{ site.mage_color }}">Presence</span>** Skill adds an additional box to the Mental Health track.

+---

+### Afflictions and Other Problems

+Some dangers can cause issues besides damage to health.

+* **Poisons, Curses, and Diseases** cause an ongoing -1 to all rolls until treated.

+* **Damaged, Stolen, or Lost Kits** are unavailable for use until they've been recovered.

 <!-- ### Recovery

 Characters recover all of their health and clear away all injuries by [Making Camp](../adventuring/exploration/index.md).